Have you ever thought you’d like to learn more about water, soil, pollinators, climate change, and other ecological issues … if only you had the time?

 In addition to the teacher team, schools also have the option of bringing along 2-4 high school students to be trained as peer mentors.
 Consider the leadership and service opportunities for high school students to go into elementary and/or middle school classrooms and lead engaging, interactive hands-on activities that get the younger students excited about the environment around them!

-The Summits offer a unique, hybrid approach in which attendees learn the science of water quality, climate change, etc. from the experts -- Iowa State University faculty and staff that are working in these fields.
+The Summit offers a unique, hybrid approach in which attendees learn the science of water quality, climate change, etc. from the experts -- Iowa State University faculty and staff that are working in these fields.
 The Water Rocks! team then turns around and shares their highly engaging + interactive original games, lessons, activities, and songs that have been developed to help teach these concepts in the classroom.

 Consider the complex topic of water quality in Iowa.
 Dr. Matt Helmers, Professor of Agricultural and Biosystems Engineering, kicks things off by providing an overview of water quality issues in Iowa, helping participants dig in to soil erosion, nutrient transport, agricultural and urban contributions to water quality, and conservation land management practices that can facilitate improved water quality.
 Attendees then get to become the students as the high energy Water Rocks! team leads the interactive “We All Live in a Watershed” game, in which participants get to see first hand how each of our actions can impact water quality as water moves across and through the land.
 Mix in a couple music videos, the Environmentally Conscious Robot, and an optional field tour of conservation practices, and that’s quite a recipe for getting everyone engaged in thinking about and talking about water issues!